pioneersprize/Polkadot-Pioneers-Prize/applications/zklogin-Reclaim-protocol.md

 | 0c.  | Testing and Testing Guide | Core functions will be fully covered by comprehensive unit tests to ensure functionality and robustness. |
 | 0d.  | Docker  | We will provide Dockerfile(s) (if any) that can be used to test all the functionality delivered with this milestone. |

-3. Comprehensive documentation, blogposts, and community calls within the Polkadot ecosystem - $5,000, FTE - 2
+3. Milestone - 3 : Comprehensive documentation, blogposts, and community calls within the Polkadot ecosystem - $5,000, FTE - 2
+Deliverable
-Deliverable - Detailed documentation, blogposts and atleast 2 community calls to educate, seed ideas to the Polkadot community about utilising Reclaim protocol for implementing Proof of Personhood and Bot production within their Dapps
+Detailed documentation, blogposts and atleast 2 community calls to educate, seed ideas to the Polkadot community about utilising Reclaim protocol for implementing Proof of Personhood and Bot production within their Dapps

 | Number | Deliverable | Specification |
 | --- | --- | --- |